A Factorio mod adding realistic nuclear blasts, and more nuclear options, as well as Thermobaric weapons.

 This will fill all the craters in instantly, although may take some time to run.

 If the mod runs very slow, or crashes from lack of memory, a few mod settings can be used to help:

 - Enable nuclear weapons causing large numbers of short lived fires: un-setting this saves a lot of memory for the small to mid sized weapons (it is regarded as off for the 15kt, 100kt and 1Mt)

-- All the Blast reduction settings can be increased, and are applied separately to the 1Mt, 100kt and 15kt nukes, this stops the blast wave early, making the end more pronounced, but significantly reducing time to run.
+- All the Blast reduction settings can be increased, applied to the 15kt nukes, this stops the blast wave early, making the end more pronounced, but significantly reducing time to run.